Kong/docs.konghq.com/app/_src/gateway/production/monitoring/readiness-check.md

 ## Updating Readiness Probes

-If you're using Kubernetes or Helm, you may need to update the readiness probe configuration to use the new Node Readiness Endpoint.
+If you're using Kubernetes or Helm, you may need to update the readiness probe configuration to use the new Node Readiness endpoint.
 Modify the `readinessProbe` section in your configuration file to look like this:

 ```yaml
 readinessProbe: